How women see porn

 Lots of men use porn for quick masturbation – and this can happen even if they are in a sexually satisfying relationship.
 Some women have a problem with a man seeking solo relief, but huge numbers of normally-sexed men do this routinely.

-Men will often say that porn-assisted masturbation is intense, uncomplicated – and relaxing.
+masturbation is intense, uncomplicated – and relaxing.

 They also put it in a separate compartment: porn is just an 'extra' that has no impact on their feelings for their partner or relationship.